algosup/2022-2023-project-4-game-design-Team-4/Quality-Assurance/test_cases.md

 |---|---|
 |When the player reach lose game|The player cannot access to the end game menu|
 |When the lose the game|The game re-launch at the previous wave|

+### Steps for the end-game test

+1. Lose all your health points
+2. Verify that the player cannot access to the end game menu when the player reach lose game
+3. Verify that the game re-launch at the previous wave when the player lose the game